Prista1/code_test/README.md

 ## Code test details

-In this application a patient can have zero or more care needs.
+In this application a patient can have zero or more needs.
 Part of the application is a screen that lets doctors and nurses indicate which care needs a patient has at that time.